If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 All About Me plan to meet the needs of tamariki

-Until a full caregiver assessment is completed, we closely monitor the care arrangement — at a minimum on a weekly basis to ensure support is provided and stability and safety is maintained for te tamaiti.
+Until a full caregiver assessment is completed, we closely monitor the care arrangement — at a minimum on a weekly basis to ensure support is provided and stability and safety is maintained for te tamaiti or rangatahi.

 When provisional approval does not apply